University Graduation Requirements

 Each candidate for a graduate degree must apply for graduation via MyBlugold CampS by the end of the first week of classes of the semester or summer session during which the student expects to complete requirements for the degree.
 Graduate students must be admitted in “full standing” to a specific degree program, and be currently enrolled, to be eligible for graduation.

 Students who have completed all enrollments for credits required for the degree and are working only on a thesis, project, and/or taking comprehensive examinations are required to enroll for “graduation only” (courses numbered 798 or 898) or another graduate credit during the semester in which they will be completing these degree requirements for graduation.
-The enrollment fee for “graduation only” will be equal to the established fee for one graduate credit.
+The enrollment fee for “graduation only” will be equal to the established fee for one graduate credit and will remain as "PR" (no grade) on the transcript.

 Commencement Exercises